 - Having an open cut or sore

 - Having a medical device inside your body such as an artificial joint

 - Injecting medicines or illegal drugs

 - Living with or having close contact with a person who has staph

 How Do You Know If You Have a Staph Infection?

 Any time an area of your skin appears red, swollen, or crusty, a staph infection may be the cause.
 The only way to know for sure is to have a test called a skin culture.
 To do the culture, your provider may use a cotton swab to collect a sample from an open wound, skin rash, or skin sore.
-A sample may also be taken from a wound, blood, or sputum (phlegm).
+A sample may also be taken from a wound, blood, sputum (phlegm) or your nose.
 The sample is sent to the lab for testing.